FAQ

 The designers have taken into consideration the natural elements of trees and rocks to protect and provide a natural setting.
 A controlled gate with a sign is in place at the entrance.

 You can visit this website where all of the contact information is available.
 You can also make a donation online and download a pricelist.
 On this website you will find reference material on funerals and death.
-You can also email info@muslimcemetery.ca or phone 613-851-7444 to talk to someone from the Ottawa Muslim Cemetery.
+You can also email: info@muslimcemetery.ca or phone: 613-851-7444 to talk to someone from the Ottawa Muslim Cemetery.